mikkohei13/FinBIF-DW/www/html/readme.md

 - Quality metrics & quality grade (casual, research) affecting quality fields in DW
 - Create a prod database, select this when connecting to db.
 Thus no needed for pushFactory & deleteFactory
+  - Select when connecting to db.
+Don't connect with dryrun.
 - Option to push to production api
+  - Using if/else ($_GET['destination']) set global push url with key in the beginning of postToAPI.
+  - rethink dryrun logic, remove factories?

 - Prepare for iNat long respond times (set timeout to 60 sec?)